Aabyrvalg/recruitment-test/mobile-engineer-recruitment-test.md

 - When I select an order
 - I can see the order detail
 - I can change the order status
-- I can print the picking list
+- I can see the picking list